Grasscutters/GrassClipper/README.md

 If you are getting infinite CMD windows for any of the scripts (such as the proxy installation, or private server start), ensure you have UAC (user access control) set to any option that requires asking.
 Ensure your user account can open things as Admin.

-## My Discord is not letting me send messages or load images/My Youtube is acting strange!
+## My Discord is not letting me send messages or load images/My Youtube is acting strange

 Discord/YouTube (plus surely some others) does not seem to be a fan of the proxy server.
 You may need to disable it by either closing mitmdump or by disabling your proxy in the Windows proxy settings.

-## I have no internet after closing everything/restarting my PC!
+## I have no internet after closing everything/restarting my PC

 The launcher most likely did not close correctly, and was unable to clean your proxy settings back to what they were.
 Disable your proxy in the Windows proxy settings.